EDIpack/EDIpackManuscript/Reply_RefereeB.md

 > *On p.
 8, function {\tt ed\_set\_Hloc} is introduced, but without much further information.
 Maybe the reader could be referred to some later section where its use is illustrated.*

 We acknowledge the referee’s suggestion.
 The function ${\tt ed\_set\_Hloc}$, introduced in Section 3.1.1, is employed to define the impurity Hamiltonian.
-At this stage of the manuscript, its purpose is solely described: setting the local non-interacting component of the impurity Hamiltonian, without further elaboration.
+At this stage of the manuscript, its purpose is solely as described: setting the local non-interacting component of the impurity Hamiltonian, without further elaboration.

 To enhance clarity and facilitate reader comprehension of its practical application, we have revised the text at this location.
 Specifically, we have included a forward reference to Section 5, where ${\tt ed\_set\_Hloc}$ is explicitly utilized in various application examples.
 These examples encompass the Hubbard model on the Bethe lattice (Section 5.1), the interacting Bernevig-Hughes-Zhang model (Section 5.5), and the Kane-Mele-Hubbard model (Section 5.6).
 These instances aim to elucidate both the structure of the input arguments and the context in which this function is commonly employed.